Niccolò Cannicci: Biography

 Over the next decade, he participated in several major exhibitions, including the Exposition Universelle (1878), and one at the Royal Academy of Arts in London (1883).
 He was a regular exhibitor at the Esposizione Internazionale di Venezia from 1887.

 For much of his adult life, his physical and mental health were in a fragile state.
-Following the death of his mother in 1893, he suffered a nervous breakdown and made several suicide attempts.
+Following the death of his mother in 1893, he suffered a nervous breakdown and attempted l suicide several times.
 This resulted in his being committed to the San Niccolò di Siena psychiatric hospital.
 He did, however, make use of this experience; creating an album of portraits of the mentally ill.

 Later, he settled in the isolated village of Montemiccioli and began participating in local exhibitions.
 He died in Florence, aged fifty-nine.